TEMP0ST/temp0st.github.io/_posts/2021-04-01-leaflet-map-google-sheets.md

   - maps
 ---

-## Try It Yourself: Create a Leaflet Storymap with Google Sheets

-This tutorial is taken from the step-by-step guide in [Hands-On Data Visualization](https://HandsOnDataViz.org/leaflet-storymaps-with-google-sheets.html).
+This tutorials shows how to **create a Leaflet Storymap with Google Sheets**.
+The tutorial is taken from the step-by-step guide in [Hands-On Data Visualization](https://HandsOnDataViz.org/leaflet-storymaps-with-google-sheets.html).
 The Leaflet Storymaps code template is designed to show a point-by-point guided tour, with a scrolling narrative to display text, images, audio, video, and scanned map backgrounds.

 ![](https://i.imgur.com/6EwZxL5.gif)